Special offer

 • Class or static method

-Ask the applicant if they consider unit testing to be essential or a waste of time.
-A knowledgeable software engineer will be familiar with unit testing, and this question can help you ascertain their attitude toward the process and where it stacks up on their list of priorities.
+Ask the applicant if they consider unit testing to be important.
+A knowledgeable software engineer will be familiar with unit testing and this question can help you understand their attitude toward the process and where it stacks up on their list of priorities.

-Being a software engineer requires a thorough knowledge of coding, so this question is important to ask in the interview process.
-Even if you’re not familiar with coding yourself, a good software engineer should be comfortable coding on a daily basis.
-Ask them how frequently they’re currently writing code.
+Being a software engineer generally requires a thorough knowledge of coding, so this question is important to ask in the interview process.
+A skilled software engineer will likely be comfortable coding on a daily basis.
+Ask them how frequently they’re currently writing code and what languages and tools they prefer.

-Test the candidate’s knowledge by asking them how they go about checking code written by others.
-You’re looking for attention to detail and problem-solving ability in their answer.
+Test the candidate’s knowledge by asking how they check code written by others.
+Assess their attention to detail and problem-solving ability in their answers.

 Tech questions for interviewing IT specialists